 Tourism businesses from across the county and region attended Visit County Durham’s Autumn Conference on Tuesday 16 November at the Radisson Blu Hotel in Durham City.
 The conference theme centred around sustainability and how tourism businesses can meet growing consumer demand for green products and experiences.

 Visit County Durham’s Chair, Ivor Stolliday, welcomed all to the first in person conference held since the coronavirus pandemic began in March 2020 and was pleased to see good support for the event.

-Michelle Gorman, managing director of Visit County Durham, also addressed delegates to provide details on upcoming developments which will assist in the bounce back of County Durham’s visitor economy.
+Michelle Gorman, managing director of Visit County Durham, addressed delegates and provided details on work undertaken by the organisation during the pandemic and upcoming developments which will assist in the bounce back of County Durham’s visitor economy.

 The conference is part of a programme of measures put in place by the destination management organisation to support the sector.

 Additional training presentations and webinars can be viewed within the 2021 Industry Training Calendar.